EduardoZepeda/coffee-bytes-hugo/content/posts/que-es-y-para-que-me-sirve-docker/index.en.md

 >
 > What is a Container (n.d.).
 Retrieved September 23, 2020, from https://www.docker.com/resources/what-container

-The important thing to remember about virtual machines is that, compared to containers, **they take up a lot of space and, because they must load a full operating system, they can take much longer to boot** and, unlike containers, **virtualize the operation of the hardware part.**
+The important thing to remember about virtual machines is that, compared to containers, **they take up a lot of memory space and, because they must load a full operating system, they can take much longer to boot** and, unlike containers, **virtualize the operation of the hardware part.**

 ![Differences between a virtual machine and docker](images/Diferencias-entre-maquina-virtual-y-docker.png)

-I made the diagrams using HTML and CSS, but in the end I decided to use an image, the source code is commented in this page, you can take it if you want.
-Or send me a DM via twitter and I'll pass it to you.

 In the first image we can see that, in the case of containers, the applications interact directly with Docker, and this, in turn, with the operating system.